butfirstchai.com

 Salt and pepper to taste

-400 grams ground beef
+400 grams ground beef or lamb

 • Mix thoroughly using your hands until well incorporated.